What are SMART Goals?

-To have your goal achieved, you have to be clear and specific about your goal so that you can completely direct your motivation and efforts towards it.
+To achieve your goal, you have to be clear and specific to direct your motivation and efforts towards it.
 During the drafting process, you should answer the 5 ‘W’s which are

 - What do I have to do to achieve this goal?